robblofield/WrittenReportGuide_DeconstructionOfGameArt_Level4/WrittenReportGuide_ExampleReport_HueAndMyth:TheTransformativeRoleOfColourInHades(2020).md

-# Hue and Myth: The Transformative Role of Colour in Hades (2020)
+# Hue and Myth: The Transformative Role of Colour in Hades (2020) - 1192 words (excluding references)

 ## Introduction